marofmar/EconMA_2020SS/100days_of_Economics_toddler.md

 #### Day 11: April 09 2020 Thur
 * I thought todays was Wed, so missed 2 Thursday classes....
 I can't believe this.......
 * I am reading Ch6 Value Function and Comparative Statics of Econ121b: Intermediate MicroEcon
+* Watched MIT Algorithm lecture video about Dynamic Programming, it was fun.

+#### Day 12: April 10 2020 Fri
+* NYU Deep Learning Spring 2020, Week 1 Lecture 2/2
+> Last question and answer about PCA, that was truly interesting, PCA only works when the manifold is linear, unless it will not tell anything, as it cannot find anything there.